 Life is never too short to make stuffing.
 If you’ve got an onion, a few slices of bread and some herbs this can be one of the most exquisite dishes produced from the humblest of ingredients.
 A good stuffing is more than the sum of its parts.

-For years I made complicated stuffings, with apricots steeped in brandy, or crammed with nuts, almost certainly containing mushrooms, sometimes all of this together, and always at Christmas with.
+For years I made complicated stuffings, with apricots steeped in brandy, or crammed with nuts, almost certainly containing mushrooms, sometimes all of this together, and always at Christmas.
 Looking back, it was over-wrought.
 “Do you have to put so much into it?” groaned my wife.

-Then one day I was watching a TV programme about the chef John Burton-Race and his family and he threw together a sage an onion stuffing to go with chicken.
-Now Mr B-R is not someone you can warm to like Rick Stein but he does know how to make a good stuffing on the ‘less is more’ theme.
+Then one day I was watching a TV programme about the chef John Burton Race and his family and he threw together a sage and onion stuffing to go with chicken.
+Now Mr B R is not someone you can warm to like Rick Stein but he does know how to make a good stuffing on the ‘less is more’ theme.

 Get an old-fashioned cheese grater and rasp two or three slices of good bread.
 You’ll get differently sized crumbs which adds to the interest.
 Don’t worry if it’s going a little stale.
 And don’t bother cutting off the crusts.
 All the better if it’s a seeded bread because there will be extra flavourings.